 Set a time limit and stick to it.
 Decide how much of your time you want to allow for gambling.
 Leave when you reach the time limit whether you are winning or losing.

 Expect to lose.
 The odds are that you will lose.

 Make it a private rule not to gamble on credit.
 Do not borrow money to gamble.

 Create a balance in your life.
 Gambling should not interfere with or substitute for friends, family, work or other worthwhile activities.

 Avoid “chasing” lost money.
-Chances are the more you try to recoup your losses the large your losses will be.
+Chances are the more you try to recoup your losses the larger your losses will be.

 Don’t gamble as a way to cope with emotional or physical pain.
 Gambling for reasons other than entertainment can lead to problems.

 Become educated about the warning signs of problem gambling.
 The more you know, the better choices you can make.